TUDelft-PRIME-Books/Linear-Algebra/Chapter4/ChangeOfBasis.md

 Here  $c$ is the speed of light, and  $\gamma = \left(\sqrt{1 - \dfrac{v^2}{c^2}}\right)^{-1}$ the so-called Lorentz factor.

-Systems that move with a constant velocity with respect to each other are called **inertial systema**.
+Systems that move with a constant velocity with respect to each other are called **inertial systems**.
 In each reference frame, an observer can use a local coordinate system (usually Cartesian coordinates in this context) to measure lengths, and a clock to measure time intervals.
 An event is something that happens at a point in space at an instant of time, or more formally a point in space-time.
-The transformation connects the space and time coordinates of an event as measured by an observer in each frame.
+The transformation connects the space and time coordinates of an event as measured by an observers in the different frames.

 ::::